Gabrieliam42/Pip-Install-Requirements/README.md

 * It also updates pip itself(Python Package Installer).
 * Then the script detects the requirements.txt file in the current working directory and installs the needed modules for a given project.

-The purpose of the script is to save time when you need to test multiple projects.
+The purpose of the script is to save time when you need to test multiple Python projects.

 This Python script has been compiled as a executable file and works on Windows operating systems.